 If the Requested SRS Transmission Characteristics IE is included in the POSITIONING INFORMATION REQUEST message and the gNB-DU is unable to configure any SRS transmissions for the UE, the gNB-DU shall respond with a POSITIONING INFORMATION FAILURE message.

+8.13.9.3 Abnormal Conditions

+If the gNB-CU node, after having initiated the Positioning Information Exchange procedure, receives the UE CONTEXT MODIFICATION REQUIRED message including other IEs than the Positioning Information Triggered IE setting to "TRUE", the gNB-CU node shall regard the Positioning Information Exchange as being failed.